Wall-core/M2Workshop/README.md

 This script also features .anim file autoloading.
 It will parse the related .anim files and open/read/modify/write/save/close them.

-To use the script, simply load it into 010 Editor and run it on the m2 file.
+To use the script, simply load it into 010 Editor, modify the desired configs, and run it on the m2 file.
 Currently, only vanilla/tbc/wotlk are supported.
 I didn't have any cata+ clients while writing it, but added the offset tables for future m2s.
 If you want to fill them in, or send me a pack of m2s from a specific expansion, I'll add support for them.

 It is still in development.
 It handles everything correctly from my testing, but there's still a few features that I'll be adding in the future.
 Currently, color can only be downshifted as I haven't written RGB shifting functions yet.
 As well, I plan on inlining all functions in the future to make the code much cleaner; for now, it's just fully outlined according to m2 structures.